LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/modules/npm.rst

 software on our computers.
 As such, repl.it automatically handles much of the work of installing external modules.

-Instead of typing commands into this mysterious "Terminal" thing, repl.it adds modules in a more user-friendly manner.

 NPM CLI With repl.it
 ---------------------